 We are partnering with a prominent national senior living architect, Perkins Eastman, to design the community and they are working very closely with our engineering team to stay on top of the latest industry guidance and innovative technologies from HVAC systems to anti-microbial surfaces.
 It is a unique opportunity to build one of the first COVID-responsive senior communities in our area.

 When can I move in?

-A number of milestones need to be accomplished before we can open our doors for residents.
-First, we need to complete the permitting and zoning process.
-Then, we will begin our Priority Reservation Program, at the same time that we are completing our design and construction-estimating process.
-Once we have firmer details about pricing and floor plans, we will begin taking Pre-Sale deposits.
-When 70% of the apartments are reserved, we can obtain financing and begin construction.
-Once construction starts, we anticipate it being about a 22-month build time.
+Construction is slated to begin in Spring 2023 and we anticipate it being about a 22-month build time.
 So, it’s important that those who want to be residents think ahead and reserve a place at Opus for the future.
 That way, they can be part of the excitement and part of the community as we bring this dream to reality.

 How can I find out more?

-Join our Early Interest List!
-Provide us with your email, address and phone number so that we can keep in touch with you about Opus and invite you to the educational and informational events that we are planning as we move forward.
-You can do this by calling our marketing team at 617-912-8480 or by visiting our website at 2lifetogether.org.
+Provide us with your email, address and phone number and we will reach out to you to share more information about Opus and invite you to the educational and informational events that we are planning.
+You can do this by calling our marketing team at 617-912-8480 or by filling out this form.